azothjs/azoth/README.md

 ### Observables

-Suffix function parameters with a default value `$` (imported from the `diamond-ui` library), to mark those inputs as observables.
+Suffix function parameters with a default value of `$`, imported from the `diamond-ui` library, to mark those inputs as observables.
 Inside the function those arguments are unchanged, however when used within `${ ... }`, the first emitted value of the observable will be used:

 ```js
 import { _, $ } from 'diamond-ui';